davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

-Cargo ignores packages published under an unsupported schema version, so older versions of Cargo cannot use newer versions of packages relying on these features.
-New schema versions are disruptive to users on older toolchains and should be avoided where possible.
+Cargo ignores packages published under an unsupported schema version, so older versions of Cargo cannot use newer versions of packages relying on these features (though this would be true because of an incompatible Cargo manifest anyway).
+New schema versions are disruptive to users on older toolchains, as the resolver will act as if a package does not exist.
+Recent Cargo versions have improved error reporting for this circumstance.

 Some new fields, including `rust-version`, were added to all versions of the schema.
 Cargo ignores fields it does not have knowledge of, so older versions of